Sprint Nextel Corp

 Japan's Kyocera and Sprint Nextel, the No. 3 U.S. mobile provider, said the phone, which they showed off at a New York event on Monday evening, would be available this Spring to Sprint customers who sign up for a 2-year contract.

-The event, kicked off by magician David Blaine, comes days before Verizon Wireless kicks off sales of Apple's iPhone, which is expected to draw huge interest by ending AT&T Inc's three-year U.S. monopoly of the popular device.
+The event, kicked off by magician David Blaine, comes days before Verizon Wireless kicks off sales of Apple's iPhone, which is expected to draw huge interest by ending AT&T Inc's

 The phone, to be called the Echo, is expected to mark a big step up from Kyocera's most recent U.S. offerings, which were typically more basic devices.